Marybright007/Sales-Performance-Analysis/README.md

 # Sales-Performance-Analysis
-I utilized SQL to extract and analyze sales data from a motorcycle parts company, calculating net revenue by product line and grouping results by month and warehouse, with output sorted by wholesale values.
+I utilized SQL to extract and analyze sales data for a motorcycle parts company, calculating net revenue by product line and aggregating the results by month and warehouse.
+The output was organized by wholesale values for clearer insight.
+Additionally, I developed visualizations to effectively present trends and key performance indicators derived from the analysis.